radivot/myelo/CML/hahnel20/otherNotes/README.md

 ```
 ![](../../../docs/XtimeCrs3e5.png)
-It thus takes >300,000 years for X in pt 14 to reach steady state.
+It takes >300,000 years for X in pt 14 to reach steady state.

-Patient 14's initial X value (X0), based on initial Y values (Y0), seems to be too high.
+Initial X values (X0), based on initial Y values (Y0), are plotted by this code.
 ```
 d$id=as_factor(d$id)
 d%>%ggplot(aes(x=1:21,y=log10(X0),col=grp))+